skiz/slots/README.md

       All Q       700
       Standard  10000

-    Stage 3:  Standard Wheel Generation (each face is weighted and selected)
+    Stage 3:  Standard Wheel Generation (each face is weighted and selected) *DONE
        JACKPOT:   50
          BONUS: 1000
 	  WILD: 1200